 Pi Day Annual Competition

-The Taunton High School Mathematics Department hosts the annual PIATHALON each March celebration of Pi Day.
-A world-wide celebration among math enthusiasts, Pi Day is celebrated each year on March 14th (3/14).
+The Taunton High School Mathematics Department hosts the annual Piathalon each March in celebration of Pi Day (March 14).
 Pi (Greek letter “π”) is the symbol used in mathematics to represent a constant — the ratio of the circumference of a circle to its diameter — which is approximately 3.14159.